ignuxas/ignuxas/README.md

-- 👋 Hi, I’m @ignuxas
+-Hi, I’m @ignuxas
-- 👀 I’m interested in Python, JavaScript, c++
+- I’m interested in Python, JavaScript, c++, c#
-- 🌱 I’m currently learning JavaScript, c++
+- I’m currently learning JavaScript, c++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ignuxas/ignuxas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.